Sorry, you need to enable JavaScript to visit this website.

 (ii) Facility-based individual/collateral visits: the provision by appropriate qualified personnel of early intervention services to the child and/or parent or other designated caregiver at an approved early intervention provider's site.

-(iii) Parent-child groups: a group comprised of parents or caregivers, children, and a minimum of one appropriate qualified provider of early intervention services at an early intervention provider's site or a community- based site (e.g. day care center, family day care, or other community settings).
+(iii) Parent-child groups: a group composed of parents or caregivers, children, and a minimum of one appropriate qualified provider of early intervention services at an early intervention provider's site or a community- based site (e.g., day care center, family day care, or other community settings).
+The site of the service must be listed on the IFSP with the name of the provider and contact information.

-(iv) Group developmental intervention: the provision of early intervention services by appropriate qualified personnel to a group of eligible children at an approved early intervention provider's site or in a community-based setting where children under three years of age are typically found (this group may also include children without disabilities).
+(iv) Group early intervention services: the provision of early intervention services by appropriate qualified personnel to a group of eligible children at an approved early intervention provider's site or in a community-based site.
+Such provider’s site or community-based site must be identified in the provider’s initial or amended application and documented in the provider’s current Department approval.

 (v) Family/caregiver support group: the provision of early intervention services to a group of parents, caregivers (foster parents, day care staff, etc.) and/or siblings of eligible children for the purposes of: